andreasvirkus/cottage/src/content/thoughts/building-with-the-platform.md

 it's abstracting.
 More often than not, the API itself is perfectly usable, and the library is solving a problem I don't have.

-This isn't about being a purist.
-It's about making a bet on what will still work in 5 years.
+And it's not about being a purist, rather making a bet on what will still work in 5 years.

 ## The libraries I didn't install